External Requests

 Who gathers the data?

-Access to Data: In the situations where the Research and Reporting officer has little or no access to the particular type of data, he/she should not attempt to complete a request, but rather forward it to the appropriate office.
+Access to Data: In the situations where the Institutional Research officer has little or no access to the particular type of data, he/she should not attempt to complete a request, but rather forward it to the appropriate office.
 One example of this is data about the Library.
-Currently, these data are not centrally maintained and are not accessible to the Research and Reporting office.
+Currently, these data are not centrally maintained and are not accessible to the RInstitutional Research office.
 Requests for such information will be sent to the Librarian or his/her designee.
 Access involves not only being able to retrieve data, but also access to the data coding and field definitions.
-Though the Research and Reporting office theoretically has access to all data in the Jenzabar system, it does not necessarily have a complete "dictionary" of what all the data fields mean, how they are populated, and how they relate to each other.
+Though the Institutional Research office theoretically has access to all data in the Jenzabar system, it does not necessarily have a complete "dictionary" of what all the data fields mean, how they are populated, and how they relate to each other.
 Where this kind of mapping has not been made available, data, though technically accessible, cannot be used.